-qc.get.array
+'''

-Get or set the name of the array for which the current QC environment name a free text name for the array of interest a string
+qc.get.array Get or set the name of the array for which the current QC environment is valid.
+Currently not used for anything important; is a free text

+identifier.

+'''

 The array name is simply a free text name for the array of interest.